Jongy/gcc_assert_introspect/README.rst

 TODOs
 -----

+* Expressions we currently don't know how to parse & repr are printed as "..." in the AST repr.
 * Relate subexpression strings to values.
 We already relate variables and results of function calls, others might be useful as well (for example, results of arithmetics?)
 * Get rid of redundant parenthesss (specifically, since all expressions are binary,